What's This All About?

 Why Should I Care (Or What's In It For Me?)

 Spammers are often operating illegally, and without thought to the suffering they cause their ‘customers’ and other legitimate businesses.
 They clog Google Maps with tons of bad edits, and make it difficult not only for the person using Maps to find what they’re looking for, but also drown out the legitimate businesses that are struggling to make a living in a difficult economy.
 It’s very hard to stay in business when you’re competing with hundreds of spam businesses, a dozen of which can closely surround a lone marker, and usually all of them are being operated by the same spammer.
-The legitimate businesses played by the rules, paying for licensing and insurance, seeking out professional training and developing considerable expertise in their field to be the best they can be at their job, which benefits you.
+The legitimate businesses that played by the rules, paying for licensing and insurance, seeking out professional training and developing considerable expertise in their field to be the best they can be at their job, which benefits you, are the most affected by spammers.
 Spammers just don’t care, and will always take the easy way out, avoiding all the rules and regulations that come from living in a civil society, evading responsibility, taxes, and liability which means at some point, it’s going to come out of your pocket.
 Spammers also greatly impact customers by overcharging, or operating unsafe equipment without proper training, and providing defective parts, greatly increasing the risk that either the customer or the customer’s belongings will suffer extensive and frequently expensive damage.
-In many cases, this is the intent of the spammers, who want to pad their bills by ‘fixing’ the damage they cause, from drilling out locks that normally take minutes to pick to installing faulty and cheap garage door components that will have to be replaced with quality components.
+In many cases, this is the intent of the spammers, who want to pad their bills by ‘fixing’ the damage they cause, from drilling out locks that normally take minutes to pick to installing faulty and cheap garage door components that will have to be eventually replaced with quality components.
 Ultimately, the customer has to fix the problem, at considerable expense, which is wasted time, effort, and energy that could be better spent on other activities.
 While they can recover, having encountered the spammer through Google Maps and Places will certainly negatively affect their perception of Google, and diminish their desire to use arguably the best map product available.

 Spammers violate our collective sense of fairness and honesty, and their activity runs counter to the Google principle of Don’t Be Evil.